The rise and fall of Delia’s, the catalog that ruled America

 In a sense, this is true: The catalogs, which were delivered to addresses across the country, introduced broad swathes of the country to budding Y2K-era trends.
 “What I found was that young women would use the book itself as a sales tool to sell their parents [on the clothing] by showing them a picture,” Benson says.
 “The parents can see it and approve it and understand it and, in context, kind of celebrate the creativity and friendship and the kookiness of these girls.
 All the other publications geared at this market were all about, like, ‘how to kiss a boy.’
 And we wanted to leave that narrative out of the picture and just kind of [focus on] them and their style.”

-Benson remembers the Delia’s team shooting 60 days a year for the catalog; she often directed the photographers to shoot “a lot of film” to capture the young models’ organic expressions.
-Sometimes, photographers used fish-eye cameras to magnify certain parts of the models’ outfits or emphasize the in-your-face nature of the Delia’s aesthetic.
-The visual language of the catalogs was clean—all images were shot on a stark white background—yet collaged; models appeared as floating, almost photoshopped figures across the spreads in non-linear layouts.
+Benson remembers the Delia’s team shooting 60 days a year for the catalog; she often directed the photographers to shoot “a lot of film” to capture the young models’ organic, theatrical expressions.
+Sometimes, photographers used fish-eye cameras to magnify certain parts of the models’ outfits to emphasize the in-your-face nature of the Delia’s aesthetic.
+The visual language of the catalogs was clean—all images were shot on a stark white studio background—yet collaged; models appeared as floating, almost photoshopped figures across the spreads in non-linear layouts.
 Benson’s background as a designer at various magazines was great preparation for her early role at Delia’s, and also drove her to imagine new approaches to design that felt fresh and original.

 “I was always working on an upright rectangle, so the opportunity to work in a square setup kind of shook things up in this wonderful way,” she says.
 “When you’re working on a certain shaped page for a certain time it was really freeing.”

 The catalogs also featured bonus offer giveaways (“FREE super hot cd WiTh oRders over $75”) and surprise gifts.
-It also asked customers to talk back and communicate with the brand, an entirely novel concept.
+In addition, it asked customers to talk back and communicate with the brand, an entirely novel concept.
 “Very early on, we were always creating things to drop in the packages, and we made a little postcard where girls could put a picture of themselves to show us who they were,” Benson remembers.
 “We got hundreds and hundreds of photos, and it was really the beginning of what we see now where people can’t stop taking pictures all the time.
 It got them in the conversation, so then we became in conversation with them.”

 It was really the beginning of what we see now where people can’t stop taking pictures all the time.”